Nictiz/Nictiz-R4-PatientCorrections/README.md

 # Nictiz-R4-PatientCorrections

 This repository contains HL7 FHIR R4 compliant profiles and related conformance materials for Patient Corrections information standard.
+Currently in development and therefore not yet suitable for implementarion.

 This repository is maintained by the Dutch National Intitute for ICT in Healthcare (Nictiz).